 Endorsed delegates should be selected on the basis of expertise in the awards being assessed.
-For example: Patrol Captains may assess skills in rescue techniques, radio use and signals; IRB Drivers may assess IRB Crew skills; and, first aid or ARTC trainers may assess resuscitation skills.
+For example: patrol captains may assess skills in rescue techniques, radio use and signals; IRB Drivers may assess IRB Crew skills; and, first aid or ARTC trainers may assess resuscitation skills.
 Where club members are qualified emergency medical or ambulance officers, they may also assess resuscitation and advanced resuscitation skills.

-Endorsed delegate's full names should be minuted at a Club Executive meeting annually and they will need to be briefed prior to conducting any assessment on:
+Endorsed delegate's full names should be minuted at a Club Executive Meeting annually and they will need to be briefed prior to conducting any assessment on:

-- what skills maintenance activities are to be run - the skills they are required to assess - the key competencies they should be looking for in assessing skills (e.g., depth and rate of compressions in CPR, personal safety and patient care in a tube rescue, safely navigating conditions on a board, operational knowledge of radio use) - the process of reasonable adjustment and how it might be applied - what paperwork needs to be completed - who paperwork should be returned to and by when
+- what skills maintenance activities are to be run - the skills they are required to assess - the key competencies they should be looking for in assessing skills (e.g., depth and rate of compressions in CPR, personal safety and patient care in a tube rescue, safely navigating conditions on a board, operational knowledge of radio use) - the process of reasonable adjustment including when and how it might be applied - how to use the assessing app to record assessment results (Refer to the SLSA Assessing App User Guide and the Assessor app user videos for instructions on how to use the app.
+These are available on the SLSA IT Helpdesk website) - what paperwork needs to be completed, if assessment is not completed online, and who paperwork should be returned to, by when.